MuhammadKhushamAli/MuhammadKhushamAli/README.md

 - 👋 Hi, I’m @MuhammadKhushamAli
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m have knowledeg of basics of c++ and I also built games like Tick-Tak-Toe and 12-Beads(using SFML framework)
 - 📫 How to reach me ...

 <!---